CommonAccord/Cmacc-Org/Doc/G/NVCA/2020/Binder/Acme-SeriesA/Center.md

 LicenseTermSheet.=[G/NVCA/2020/Binder/Acme-SeriesA/LicenseFrom-MIT.md]

-Docs Customized for each Investor:=Click on right side to go there.
+Docs Customized for each Investor:=Click on left side to see the Term Sheet, then make substitions in the browser bar, e.g. "&k={Investor.1.SPA.r00t}" (without the brackets).
+Click on the right side to see the details of the Investor, including their purchase amount, when they signed, their Indemnitor, etc.

 Investor.1.=[G/NVCA/2020/Binder/Acme-SeriesA/Investor-StateStreet.md]